asmohr714/Meet/README.md

 As a user, I should be able to specify the number of events displayed, so that I can control how many events I see at once and manage my event list more efficiently.

-  Scenario: Default number of events displayed
+  Scenario: Default number of events displayed.
-    Given the user is on the events page
-    When the user has not specified a number of events Then 32 events should be shown by default
+    Given the user is on the events page, when the user has not specified a number of events, then 32 events should be shown by default.

-  Scenario: User changes the number of events displayed
+  Scenario: User changes the number of events displayed.
-    Given the user is on the events page
-    When the user specifies a number of events to display Then the specified number of events should be shown
+    Given the user is on the events page, when the user specifies a number of events to display, then the specified number of events should be shown.

 ## Feature: Use the App When Offline